skipcloud/skipcloud.github.io/_posts/2020-05-10-shell-startup-files.md

 specific set up in my `~/.zshrc` and `~/.zshenv` files, remember that `zsh` sources these two files for both interactive login and non-login shells.
-I put all remaining `zsh` set up in `~/.zshrc`, for example all of the `oh-my-zsh` related commands goes in there.
-I then have a line at the end of my `~/.zshrc` file sourcing my `~/.bashrc` file so I have all of my aliases.
+I put all remaining `zsh` set up in `~/.zshrc`, for example all of the `oh-my-zsh` related commands go in there.
+And finally I have a line at the end of my `~/.zshrc` file sourcing my `~/.bashrc` file so I have all of my aliases.
 Simple.